rmraya/OpenXLIFF/README.md

 1.1.0 | Incorporated XLIFFChecker code| November 20th, 2018
 1.0.0 | Initial Release | November 12th, 2018

-## Downloads

-Ready to use binaries for Windows, Linux and macOS are available for download at [https://www.maxprograms.com/products/openxliff.html](https://www.maxprograms.com/products/openxliff.html)

-If you prefer to use a graphical interface instead of the command line, get installers for **XLIFF Manager** at [https://www.maxprograms.com/products/xliffmanager.html](https://www.maxprograms.com/products/xliffmanager.html)

 ## Supported File Formats

 OpenXLIFF Filters can generate XLIFF 1.2 and XLIFF 2.0 from these formats: